 After working on a ton of customers’ vehicles, you develop a sense of the type of drivers they are; typically, drivers fit into one of three groups:

-- The high speed, heavy load late breaker type – This type of driver likely haul a heavy trailer or just enjoys driving a little faster than most.
-Typically this driver brakes hard and late, which generally shows in the maintenance records of the vehicle.
-Rotors might not last this driver more than twenty thousand miles.
+- The high-speed, heavy-load late-breaker type – This type of driver likely hauls a heavy trailer or just enjoys driving a little faster than most.
+Typically, this driver brakes hard and late, which is reflected in the vehicle’s maintenance records.
+Rotors might not last this driver for more than 20,000 miles.

 - Average speed, average brake use type – This type of driver makes up the majority, and rotors might last thirty to forty thousand miles.

-- The low-speed light breaker type – The low-speed driver can expect to get fifth thousand miles plus from their rotors.
-But because this type of driver is so easy on the brakes, it causes rust to build up on the rotors, and the rotors often require replacement not because of wear but because of corrosion.
+- The low-speed light breaker type – The low-speed driver can expect to get 50,000 miles or more from their rotors.
+But because this type of driver is so easy on the brakes, it causes rust to build up on the rotors, and the rotors often require replacement, not because of wear but because of corrosion.

 Why Warped Rotors Are Dangerous